 The responsibility of repairing and maintaining your home is shared between you as a resident and us as your landlord.
-This page contains a checklist that tells you which repairs you are responsible for but if you’re not sure about anything then you can contact our Customer Services team on 0300 303 1010.
+This page contains a checklist that tells you which repairs you are responsible for, but if you’re not sure about anything please contact our Customer Services team on 0300 303 1010.

-The repair responsibility checklist below explains what repairs you are responsible for.
-If you’re unsure about any of the repairs on the list, please contact our Customer Services team on 0300 303 1010.
+The repair and maintenance responsibility checklist below explains what you are responsible for.
+If you’re unsure about anything on the list, please contact our Customer Services team on 0300 303 1010.
 If you provide misleading or false information relating to a repair that is your responsibility, we may charge you for this.

 - Decorating inside your home, including filling small cracks in walls and ceilings

 - Providing replacement keys – if you lock yourself out you will have to pay a locksmith to change your locks and repair any damage.
-If your keys are stolen then this may be covered by your insurance
+If your keys are stolen, this may be covered by your insurance

 - Replacing domestic plugs and fuses

 - Any repair due to wilful neglect or damage

 - Clearing blockages in sinks, baths and toilets.
 See Our Responsibilities for additional detail

 - Replacing lightbulbs and fluorescent tubes